 - With your hands, knead dough for several minutes, eventually forming a dough ball.

-- Let dough rest for 15 minutes in the freezer before rolling flat.
+- Let dough rest for about 10-15 minutes in the freezer before rolling flat.

 - Sandwich dough ball between two sheets of parchment paper and roll flat (about 1/4” thick) with a rolling pin.

 - Using a cookie cutter, stamp out biscuits.

 - Place biscuits on baking sheet and bake 30 minutes.